Henry Fuller Maitland Wilson

-Lieutenant-General Sir Henry Fuller Maitland Wilson KCB KCMG (18 February 1859 – 16 November 1941) was a British soldier who served in the Second Anglo-Afghan War, the Second Boer War and the First World War, during which he commanded a division on the Western Front and an army corps at Salonika.
+Lieutenant-General Sir Henry Fuller Maitland Wilson KCB KCMG (18 February 1859 – 16 November 1941) was a British Army officer who, throughout his long military career which spanned over four decades, served in the Second Anglo-Afghan War, the Second Boer War and the First World War, during which he served with distinction, commanding a brigade and a division on the Western Front and an army corps in the lesser-known Salonikan campaign from 1915 to 1918.

 Family background and early career

-Wilson was born on 18 February 1859, the second son of Lieut-Col Fuller Maitland Wilson of Stowlangtoft Hall, Suffolk.
+Wilson was born on 18 February 1859, the second son of Lieutenant Colonel Fuller Maitland Wilson of Stowlangtoft Hall, Suffolk.
 The Second World War commander Field Marshal 'Jumbo' Wilson was his nephew.
-Wilson was educated at Eton College and the Royal Military College, Sandhurst, and was commissioned as a 2nd lieutenant into the Rifle Brigade in January 1878.
+Wilson was educated at Eton College and the Royal Military College, Sandhurst, and was commissioned as a second lieutenant into the Rifle Brigade in January 1878.

 India

 Joining the 4th Battalion of his regiment at Nowshera in India, Wilson served with it during the Second Anglo-Afghan War 1878–79, including the capture of Ali Masjid and the expedition in the Kunar Valley.
 In 1881, by now a lieutenant (promoted 1879), he served in an expedition against the Mahsud Waziris.
-That year he became adjutant of his battalion, and was promoted to captain in 1884.
+That year he became adjutant of his battalion, and was promoted to captain in December 1884.

 On 29 April 1884 Wilson married Charlotte Elise Gough (died 17 August 1942), the daughter of Maj-Gen Sir Hugh Gough, VC, of the Bengal Army.
 The Great War commanders General Sir Hubert Gough and Brigadier-General Sir John Gough, were her cousins.
-In 1887, shortly after he took command of the Lahore Division, Sir Hugh appointed his son-in-law as his aide-de-camp.
+In October 1887, shortly after he took command of the Lahore Division, Sir Hugh appointed his son-in-law as his aide-de-camp.